-Speakers for Maths Fest 2017 include:
+Speakers for Maths Fest 2018 include:

-- Matt Parker: stand-up mathematician
+- Matt Parker: Stand-up Mathematician

 MathsFest is deliberately designed to reinforce normal school lessons.
 A fantastic day-out for mathematics students, certain to leave them excited and ready to learn more maths!

 The goal is also to encourage students to study for their exams.
 Every student will be given a free Maths Fest booklet with information about the speakers and talks, along with puzzles and further exercises.
-It will also contain an exam study guide which will be reinforced by the speakers on stage.
+It will also contain an exam study guide which will be emphasised by the speakers on stage.

 Maths Fest is also a day for maths teachers.
 During lunch all teachers are welcome to join the speakers backstage for a coffee (as long as students are still being supervised!).
 It is also free for any maths teacher in a UK school to attend Maths Fest, even if they do not bring any students.
-(We can provide a CPD sheet to show SLT.)
+We can provide a CPD sheet to show SLT.

 Maths Fest will also host the UK final of Who Wants to be a Mathematician.
 The top four UK students will win free Maths Fest tickets for their school and take part in a live knock-out final on stage answering questions asked by Matt.
 It’s free for UK schools to enter!
 Details on the American Mathematical Society website.